compgen-io/cmdline-tutorial/docs/cmd/transfer.md

     rsync -avz --progress username@server1:dir/filename  username@server2:dest_dir/filename

-Here, we added the `-a`, `-v`, `-z` and `--progress` options. `-a` stands for "archive", which sync directories (recursively), permissions, dates, owner infromation, etc. Not all of these will translate to your local computer, but it is very useful when transfering files on the same server or between servers with the same user/group configurations. `-v` stands for "verbose".
+Here, we added the `-a`, `-v`, `-z` and `--progress` options. `-a` stands for "archive", which sync directories (recursively), permissions, dates, owner information, etc. Not all of these will translate to your local computer, but it is very useful when transferring files on the same server or between servers with the same user/group configurations. `-v` stands for "verbose".
 This will print out a bit more information about the transfer on the terminal for you to see how the transfer is progressing. `-z` enables zlib compression while you are transferring.
 This doesn't help if you are copying files on the same server, but can save a lot of bandwidth when copying to/from a remote server.
 Finally, the `--progress` option tells rsync to print out a progress meter for the current transfer.
 It isn't necessary, but it is a nice way to monitor the status of the current file's transmission.

 ### Downloading with HTTP/FTP